anivsurana/anivsurana/README.md

 - **DevOps:** AWS
 - **Other:** Adobe Creative Cloud, iMovie, Microsoft Office

-## 💼 Professional Experience

-- Video Production Intern
-  - Collaborated with project administrators and school teachers to ensure a positive and immersive learning experience for students.
-  - Simplified the material to be learned by using visual effects on Adobe Premiere Pro.
-  - Increased the students’ average attention span by 40%.

 ## 📫 Let's Connect

 I'm always excited to collaborate on interesting projects or discuss tech-related topics.
 You can reach me through the following channels: